at Knob Noster State Park

 Knob Noster State Park Today

-Knob Noster State Park offers a variety of activities for those young and old, including camping, horseback riding, fishing, hiking and interpretive programs.
-As well as this, the park offers organized group camps at Camp Bobwhite and Camp Shawnee.
-Camp Shawnee was made into a National Historic District in 1985 and is a part of the National Register of Historic Places as an example of rustic park architecture and reflective of the RDAs created during the Great Depression.
+Knob Noster State Park offers a variety of activities for those young and old, including camping, hiking, mountain biking, horseback riding, fishing and interpretive programs.
+The park also has two organized group camps.
+Of these camps, Camp Shawnee, was made into a National Historic District in 1985 and is a part of the National Register of Historic Places as an example of rustic park architecture and reflective of the RDAs created during the Great Depression.
 Visitors to the park may also spot B-2 bombers from nearby Whiteman Air Force Base.

 For more information about the park's history, visit historicmissouri.org and search for stories about Knob Noster State Park.